 During my first intro class, we are introduced the other students, or athletes as they refer to us on the white board.
 My class consists of three women and two men, and our coaches were also women.
 So good odds so far.
 Generally, in my experience, gym culture, especially the weight area, is dominated by men, and can be a bit intimidating.
 But this space felt really welcoming.

-Over the next six classes, we are coached through skills including skipping, dead lifts, and body rows.
+Over the next six classes, we are coached through skills including skipping, dead lifts, and body rows performing a number of calisthenics movements.
 We are taught about the importance of stretching and warming up.
 We are introduced to WOD’s, and a whole slew of other acronyms like AMWRAP, as many reps as possible, and DU’s, double unders with a skipping rope.
 It’s akin to learning a new language, and so far, I was loving every minute of it.

 The coaches made a big effort to make us all feel welcome, and specifically brought in an alumni athlete to some into classes so that in future classes, we could at least know one person during training.
 That was a really thoughtful step in the process, and it felt like they went the extra mile to make us all feel less intimidated.